jamesreggio/http-playground/README.md

 ### [Redirect `Authorization` headers](https://http-playground.herokuapp.com/authorization)

 Client generates requests with `Authorization` headers and server forces a same-origin redirect.
-The server and client then reflect whether the `Authorization` header survived the redirect.
+Server and client then reflect whether the `Authorization` header survived the redirect.

 Built to test for discrepancies between `Authorization` header preservation